rustyhowell/logging_tree/README.md

 ![screenshot of logging_tree](screenshot.png "logging_tree")

-Logger objects are shown in green (placeholders are in white) Filter objects are shown in yellow
+* Logger objects are shown in green (placeholders are in white)
-Handlers objects are shown in Blue
+* Handlers objects are shown in Blue
+* Filter objects are shown in yellow

 ## Installing and using the logging_tree utility